-The day after I enjoyed my favorite view on the tower of Bominaco (the village we drove through yesterday on our way) while sitting in the crisp morning light outside the temporary living unit where my mom has been relocated to a couple of years ago.
-Because the main reason for me to plant my quarters 5 weeks alone with the kids here, in a village half destroyed, with no other kids, no shops, no bar, no post-office and just three buses driving though it a day, was only feasible without my mom around and with her car at my disposal.
+The day after I enjoyed my favorite view on the tower of Bominaco (the village we drove through yesterday ) while sitting in the crisp morning light outside the temporary living unit where my mom has been relocated a couple of years ago.
+Because only way to survuval for me to plant my quarters 5 weeks alone with the kids here, in a village half destroyed by the quake, with no other kids, no shops, no bar, no post-office and just three buses driving though it every day day, was only feasible with my mom’s car at my disposal.

-This all leaves me with half a mission and two kids to entertain in the hot, quiet summer in the plains.
-(With no Internet, other kids, bars to puck up an ice cream etc. etc.) It builds character, I keep telling myself.
+This all leaves me with two kids to entertain in the hot, quiet summer in the plains.
+(With no Internet, other kids, bars to pick up an ice cream etc. etc.) It builds character, I keep telling myself.